jena-mari/csci262-a1/README.md

 This program is written in Python 3.

-1. To initialise the FileSystem and create a new user:
+1. To initialise the FileSystem and run the hash/salt/shadow based user/password creation system:
 ```bash
 $ python3 FileSystem.py -i
 ```